wh0oo/python-scripts-for-raritan-pdu-deployment/README.md

 Python command-line scripts for bulk-managing **Raritan PX-series rack PDUs** over the Raritan **JSON-RPC API** using the `raritan` Python package.

-These scripts are designed for bootstrapping and maintaining groups of PDUs from a simple text file of management IPs or hostnames.
+These scripts are designed for bootstrapping and maintaining groups of PDUs from a simple text file of management IPs.
 They support dry-runs, sequential or parallel processing, clear per-device results, logging, and safe failure handling.

 ## Scripts in this repo